Last week the world lost the iconic Muhammad Ali as he passed away at the age of 74.

 Eventually Foreman ran out of gas in the 8th round.
 Ali then knocked him out in dramatic fashion.

-Let’s say you are an aspiring bodybuilder with legs that resemble pipe cleaners.
+Let’s say you are an aspiring natural bodybuilder with legs that resemble pipe cleaners.

 Your legs could be used as chimney cleaners because they have absolutely no muscle mass attached to them!

-But if you are determined to compete in bodybuilding then your will to step on stage has to outweigh the pain you will endure building your legs.
+But if you are determined to compete in natural bodybuilding, then your will to step on stage has to outweigh the pain you will endure building your legs.

 It will hurt to squat to the bucket for high reps or to do those heavy deadlifts.